In this post, I would like to address the topic of toxic people and how to deal with them.

 Set Personal Boundaries and Limits

-When the toxic person is a close family member or someone from whom we may not easily be able to walk away, we have a couple options:
+When the toxic person is a close family member or someone from whom we may not easily be able to walk away, we have a few options:

 1. The first option is to communicate our personal boundaries indirectly and walk away.
 We can simply and politely excuse ourselves, leave the room and exit from the conversation.
 That is setting a limit and indirectly communicating that you will not engage with that person on that topic any further.

-Also, do not engage in an argument or confrontation.
-That will only cause the person to retaliate and it will make things much worse for you.
-Simply set the limit and walk away.
-Setting boundaries is a way to show our self-respect and to preserve our self-esteem and good feelings about ourselves.
+3. Also, do not engage in an argument or any type of confrontation.
+This will only cause the person to retaliate and it will make things much worse for you.
+Simply set a limit and walk away.
+Setting boundaries is a way to show our self-respect and to preserve our self-esteem.
 It is drawing a line between what is OK and what is not OK.
 We do not have to accept poor treatment, nor should we.

 Remove the Toxic Person From Your Life

 Another option is to remove yourself and sever the friendship or relationship entirely.
-Easier said than done, I know, but sometimes, this is the only option left, especially if you have tried everything else including trying to talk to the person, reason with the person and trying to get them to change their behavior or treatment of you.
+Easier said than done, but sometimes, this is the only option left – especially if you have tried everything else including trying to talk to the person, reason with the person and trying to get them to change their behavior or treatment of you.

 With a lover, there is less of a commitment involved than with a marriage, and it can be a little easier to sever ties, depending on the level of involvement and length of time together.
 But you should ask yourself the same question I posed above, again, being 100% honest with yourself.

-In sum, your well-being, mental stability and ability to be free from people who drag you down as opposed to lift you up is very important and vital to your happiness.
-Over recent years, I have deliberately and purposely been taking steps to recognize and immediately avoid and remove all toxic people from my own life, which is a large factor that has contributed to my overall happiness today.
+In sum, your well-being, your mental stability and your ability to be free from people who drag you down as opposed to lift you up is very important and vital to your happiness.
+Over recent years, I have deliberately and purposely taken steps to recognize and immediately avoid and remove all toxic people from my own life, which is a large factor that has contributed to my overall happiness today.